FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 !["Updating product data to the database"](./images/postgresql_with_node-red_update_data.png "Updating product data to the database")

-5. Connect ui-form’s output to function node’s input, and function node's output to the PostgreSQL node’s input.
+5. Connect ui-form’s output to the function node’s input and the function node's output to the PostgreSQL node’s input.

 # Deleting product data from the database